glenco/SLsimLib/README.md

 `SourceGaussian` : Source with a Gaussian profile

-`SourceShapelet` : a source made from a shapelet decomposition
+`SourceShapelets` : a source made from a shapelet decomposition

 `SourceSersic` : a source with a Sersic profile